Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Coarse-grid operators based on a linear approximation of

 \subsection{Explicit schemes: Two-level results}

 In this section, we show MGRIT convergence with $\Psi$ as the solution of least squares problem \eqref{eq:LSQ_1D_problem} for ERK discretizations.
-To demonstrate the validity of the ideas outlined in the previous section, we solve the least squares problem for $\Psi$ having a sparsity pattern equal to that of the fine-level operator $\Phi$, and for it having a sparsity pattern inspired by $\Phi^m$.
+To demonstrate the validity of the ideas outlined in the previous section, we solve the least squares problem for $\Psi$ having a sparsity pattern equal to that of the fine-level operator $\Phi$, and for it having a sparsity pattern based on the largest nonzeros of $\Phi^m$.
+We will first compare numerical results for these two approaches, and will then provide details on how exactly we choose a sparsity pattern based on the largest nonzeros of $\Phi^m$.

 Solver iteration counts for $\Psi$ having the same sparsity pattern as $\Phi$ are shown in the left side of Table~\ref{tab:LSQlin_ERK}.
 A convergent solver was not obtained for any $m$ for the 1st-order scheme, convergent schemes were obtained only for $m = 2$ for the 2nd- and 3rd-order schemes, and convergent schemes with $m \in \{2,4,8\}$ were obtained for the 4th- and 5th-order schemes.
 In all cases where convergent solvers were found, the iteration counts remain constant as the mesh is refined.
 For the cases where the solvers converge, these results are certainly an improvement on those using rediscretization, which are divergent in this setting due to coarse-level CFL instability (see \S\ref{ssec:motivating_examples}), attesting to the power of the optimization approach.
 However, for many coarsening factors and discretizations, the results are significantly worse than those obtained when using a sparsity pattern based on $\Phi^m$, as shown in the right side of Table~\ref{tab:LSQlin_ERK}.
-Indeed, a reasonable heuristic seems to be that when there is a large overlap between the location of non-zeros of $\Phi$ and the largest non-zeros in $\Phi^m$, fast and scalable solvers were found for $\Phi$ and $\Psi$ sharing a non-zero pattern.
+When considering the magnitude of entries in $\Phi$ and $\Phi^m$ for $m = 2,4,8$ (plots not shown here for brevity), the locations of non-zeros in $\Phi$ correspond primarily to the largest non-zeros in $\Phi^m$ for the cases in which the $\Phi$-based sparsity patterns yield convergent solvers.
 Furthermore, least squares problem \eqref{eq:LSQ_1D_problem} was severely ill-conditioned for many instances in which $\Psi$ and $\Phi$ shared a sparsity pattern (see Table~\ref{tab:LSQlin_ERK}), but never when $\Psi$ and $\Phi^m$ shared a similar sparsity pattern, further supporting our argument that using a characteristic-based sparsity pattern is the better choice.